Have you seen advice online about “thyroid hacks”, such as avoiding certain foods like broccoli or using baking soda? It can be confusing.

 Why are we doing this?

-However, once diagnosed, thyroid disorders are treatable,5,7 and the ITAW campaign is pushing to improve testing and diagnoses globally.
+Once diagnosed, thyroid disorders are treatable,5,7 and the ITAW campaign is pushing to improve testing and diagnoses globally.

-“Thyroid issues: Mother & Baby” is the theme of this year’s international Thyroid Awareness Week, a campaign developed by Merck in close collaboration with Thyroid Federation International (TFI) and ThyroidChange to raise awareness of thyroid disorders and reduce the impact on our daily lives.
-This year we are focusing on mothers and babies and the impact of thyroid disorders before, during and after pregnancy wareness Week…
+‘Thyroid issues: Mother & Baby’ was the theme of the 2021 International Thyroid Awareness Week, a campaign developed by Merck in close collaboration with Thyroid Federation International (TFI) and ThyroidChange to raise awareness of thyroid disorders and reduce the impact of thyroid disorders before, during and after pregnancy.’

 Do you know that undiagnosed thyroid disorders can affect fertility and the health of mother and baby?